superchampionoftheworld/elementary-x/README.md

 This is intended to be a completely new theme, though with some design elements borrowed from Elementary X (screenshots coming soon).
 Elementary-X is what I am using as a base (because I don't know the ins and outs of GTK).

+Requires a window manager/compositor with blurring abilities (eg. Compton or Compiz).
+This is because this theme uses transparency for tooltips, right-click menu, popovers, and more.

 Original README from Elementary X below: